kaiomagalhaes/kaiomagalhaes.github.io/_posts/2016-09-21-The-Art-Of-Defining-Products.md

 Now that we know how **not to** approach the problem of defining and building a product let’s talk about how we should do it.

 First you need to validate it internally as something that may be worth your time to look into.
-We do this by fleshing out our idea in the Idea Canvas.
+We do this by fleshing out our idea (actually several ideas) in the Idea Canvas.
+This is a trimmed down version of the Business Model Canvas (shown later in article).

 ![cartoon](https://raw.githubusercontent.com/kaiomagalhaes/blog/master/en/images/image02.png)

-The Idea Canvas gives you a high level view of your idea, and helps get your thoughts for it on paper.
+The Idea Canvas gives you a high level view of your idea, and helps get your thoughts around it on paper.
+Often when starting, we'll have several of these for various ideas and approaches for the product.

-If the idea still seems valuable to you after filling out the canvas, then it’s time to validate the idea within the market.
+If the idea still seems valuable to you after filling out the canvas, then it’s time flesh things out a bit more and eventually validate it in the market.

-The best way to validate your market is by using the well-known lean startup method.
+The best way to flesh out your business model is by using the well-known lean startup method.
 It explains how a basic business model is defined and the steps required to take action on it.
 A good way put it all onto one page is to use the Lean Canvas:

 ![cartoon](https://raw.githubusercontent.com/kaiomagalhaes/blog/master/en/images/image01.jpg)

 With this canvas in hand you can define the basic items required for your product’s viability, as well as layout the main obstacles, the revenue streams, and so on.
 A good book that explains this in detail is [Running Lean](https://www.amazon.com/Running-Lean-Iterate-Works-OReilly/dp/1449305172).

 At this point you filled out your lean canvas, you’ve defined your customer, revenue streams and so on.
-Now you need to define your MVP.
+You can take your one-pager and conduct [Mom Test](http://momtestbook.com/) interview questions which are aimed at determining if people (even your mother) thinks it's a crap idea.
+I don't want to undervalue speaking to potential customers by my comments earlier.
+This is a critical process to defining success.
+However, the methodology of how you should go about it is drastically different than what my friend did.
+There is a huge difference between telling your close friends and family about this genius idea you have and asking REAL potential customers about their current behaviour, about possible solutions, and getting a commitment.
+Armed with this knowledge, you need to define your MVP.

 >A Minimum Viable Product is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort - Eric Ries